IBM/Predictive-Market-Stress-Testing/README.md

 ## Privacy Notice

-Sample web applications that include this package may be configured to track deployments to [IBM Cloud](https://www.bluemix.net/) and other platforms.
+This web application includes metrics tracker package configured to track deployments to [IBM Cloud](https://www.bluemix.net/) and other platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Python package version
 * Python repository URL